One of the World's Top High Grade Tin Projects

 Local Government Minerals Safeguarding

 Cornwall Council Minerals Safeguarding Development Plan adopted 2018, states: “Cornwall will have a world class thriving minerals industry”.
-The Plan specifically safeguards the mineral resources and infrastructure in the Project Area from sterilisation by surface development which would conflict with mineral use of site.
+The Plan specifically safeguards the mineral resources and infrastructure in the Exploration Area from sterilisation by surface development which would conflict with mineral use of site.

 Local Jobs and Careers